|

 traces the origins of the day of remembrance to the activities of African

 Americans and former abolitionists in Charleston, South Carolina (p.73).
-On

 May 1, 1865, ten thousand ex-slaves participated in ceremonies that